 Evaluation and exploration assets include acquired mineral rights for mineral properties held by the Company.
 The amount of consideration paid (in cash or share value) for mineral rights is capitalized.
 The amounts shown for evaluation and exploration assets represent costs of acquisition, other than transaction costs, incurred to date (excluding transaction costs), less recoveries, and do not necessarily reflect present or future values.
 These costs will be amortized against revenue from future production or written off if the evaluation and exploration assets are abandoned or sold.
-Included in the cost of evaluation and exploration assets is the cost of the estimated decommissioning liability.
-The Company has classified evaluation and exploration assets as intangible in nature.
+Included in the cost of evaluation and exploration assets as intangible in nature.
 Depletion of costs capitalized on projects put into commercial production will be recorded using the unit-of-production method based upon estimated proven and probable reserves.